systechafrica/systechafrica.github.io/accounts/generalLedger.md

 The system creates financial years by default.

-Click on the **Accounting Periods** link from the General Ledger drop-down menu as shown below:
+Click on the **Accounting Periods** link from the General Ledger drop-down submenu as shown below:

 <img  alt="Accounting Periods" width="35%" height="auto"  class="center"  src="../media5/img16.png">